boyzoid/blog/content/posts/2023/august/testing-mysql-doc-store-apps-node.md

 We define individual tests using the `t.test()` method.
 This takes two arguments:

 1. The name of the test.
-This should be descriptive but not overly verbose, as reading could be challenging.
+This should be descriptive but not overly verbose, as reading it in the output could be challenging.
 2. A callback function that does the actual testing.
 Note we add `t` to this function just like we did for `test()`.

 On the first line of our test, we use functionality built into our container to run a simple query.
 On the second line, we use `assert.equal()` to verify that the query results match what we expect.
 The test would fail if the call to `assert.equal()` returned `false`.